-The Welsh Assembly Government (WAG) attaches great importance to sport and recreation by encouraging the provision of a wide range of opportunities for recreation.
-A key objective of "Planning Policy Wales" (2002) is to promote the provision of high quality recreation spaces in accessible locations to make built-up areas more attractive places to live, work and visit.
-To implement this key objective WAG requires that all UDPs include policies to:
+3.1 - The Welsh Government (WG) attaches great importance to sport and recreation by encouraging the provision of a wide range of opportunities for recreation.
+A key objective of Planning Policy Wales" (2014) is to promote the provision of high quality recreation spaces in accessible locations to make built-up areas more attractive places to live, work and visit.
+To implement this key objective WG requires that all local plans include policies to:

-- set out a strategic approach to the provision and enhancement of well designed sport and recreation facilities, considering the scale and broad distribution of facilities and the environmental, economic and social implications of likely future change, particularly with regard to urban regeneration and rural diversification; - contain policies for the provision, protection, and enhancement of sport and recreation facilities; - set standards of provision so that local deficiencies can be identified and met through the planning process; - ensure open spaces and facilities are integrated into new and existing developments to minimise crime and vandalism and to encourage their use; - encourage the multiple use of open space and facilities to increase their effective use and to reduce the need for new facilities; - consider the scope to use disused land and routes as parks, linear parks, or greenways in urban areas.
+set out a strategic approach to the provision and enhancement of well designed sport and recreation facilities, considering the scale and broad distribution of facilities and the environmental, economic and social implications of likely future change, particularly with regard to urban regeneration and rural diversification;

-WAG make it clear that local planning authorities (LPAs) such as Flintshire are entitled to use legal agreements through their planning powers to achieve these aims.
+- contain policies for the provision, protection, and enhancement of sport and recreation facilities; - set standards of provision so that local deficiencies can be identified and met through the planning process; - ensure open spaces and facilities are integrated into new and existing developments to minimise crime and vandalism and to encourage their use; - encourage the multiple use of open space and facilities to increase their effective use and to reduce the need for new facilities; - consider the scope to use disused land and routes as parks, linear parks, or greenways in urban areas.

+3.2 - WG make it clear that local planning authorities (LPAs) such as Flintshire are entitled to use legal agreements through their planning powers to achieve these aims.
 At the local level the Flintshire UDP seeks to ensure that existing recreational spaces and facilities are protected and enhanced, as well as giving guidance on the most suitable locations for new proposals.
 Policy SR5 Play Areas and New Housing Development, noting that in the past new housing development has often taken place without adequate play areas for children, states that new residential development must make provision for at least 2.4 hectares (ha) of play area per 1,000 population, whilst Policy SR4 Protecting Recreational Open Space seeks to protect the loss of playing fields, play areas, informal recreation areas and other recreational open space to development.
-The supporting text to this policy confirms the Council's intention to use the National Playing Fields Association's (NPFA) standard as a minimum until such time as the Council adopts alternative guidance.
-In this context, the Welsh Assembly Review of Technical Advice Note 16 (Sport and Recreation) will be of relevance and may require a future review of this LPG note.
 Policy SR1 Sports, Recreation or Cultural Facilities supports the provision of new and improved facilities whilst seeking to minimise the impact on their surroundings.
 These policies are quoted in full in Appendix 1.
 It should be understood that Policy SR5 deals with public open space rather than merely play areas.